 FAC 61: The Factory vs. Martin Hannett lawsuit

 FAC 76: The Jazz Defektors Movie (unreleased video project)

 FAC 81: The Factory International Congress, held in September 1983, also notepads

 FAC 83: Hacienda 1st birthday party and poster

 FAC 91: Facsoft Computer programme (unreleased)

-FAC 94: Logo + badges - F Dot logo
+FAC 94: Sets of red and black badges with F Dot logo